 |---|---|---|

-| Role and scope | Define specified services/deliverables, not open-ended business functions | Signed MSA, active SOWs, negotiated redlines |
+| Role and scope | Define specified services and deliverables, not open-ended business functions | Signed MSA, active SOWs, negotiated redlines |

 | Approval-path ownership | Keep final commercial approval, commitment, and signature authority with named client personnel | Approval emails, signature paths, acceptance records, one recent example of client final approval |

-| Workspace terms | Limit on-site access to defined tasks, dates, or business purpose, not standing use | Site-access terms, calendar entries, visitor records, short purpose note per on-site block |
+| Workspace terms | Define who controls access, who pays, and whether use is ongoing or occasional; keep on-site access tied to defined tasks, dates, or business purpose | Site-access terms, calendar entries, visitor records, short purpose note per on-site block |

-| Change-control discipline | Require written scope approval before new workstreams or approval duties begin | Change requests, amended SOWs, dated approval trail |
+| Change-control discipline | When scope or approval duties change, document the change before taking on new commitments | Change requests, amended SOWs, dated approval trail |

 Use a quick check before the file drifts further: compare your current MSA, current SOW, and one live approval thread.
 If they do not show the same role and approval path, the shield is already weakening.
+At minimum, retain one support item per work block.

 Strong drafting does not help if day-to-day conduct points the other way.
 Treat these as real-time escalation signals.